Is your spouse making your divorce difficult by hiding or disposing of assets?

 What can be done if I believe my spouse has moved or is about to move assets?

-The court has the power to prevent an asset being moved or disposed of by a freezing order or if the transaction has already taken place by make an avoidance of disposition order.
-Alternatively, it can “add back” an equivalent amount to the party’s share of the assets during the divorce proceedings.
+The court has the power to prevent an asset being moved or disposed of by a freezing order or if the transaction has already taken place by making an avoidance of disposition order (this can sometimes involve setting aside a transaction like a property transfer for example).
+Alternatively, it can “add back” an equivalent amount to the disposing party’s share of the assets during the divorce proceedings so whilst the actual sum is not there, it is notionally included.

 The application can be expensive, and it is therefore important to consider the legal cost in proportion to the asset and potential benefit in terms of outcome.
 Sometimes, whilst the disposal can be frustrating, there may not be the potential benefit to justify the cost of an application.